Kathleen Griffith

 1919 Pennsylvania Avenue, NW, Suite 500, 517 Washington DC 20006

-Kathleen Griffith professor (tenured), focuses on symptom management related to cancer and its treatment.
-Her program of research addresses mechanisms of weight gain during breast cancer chemotherapy and management of chemotherapy-induced peripheral neuropathy.
+Kathleen Griffith, professor (tenured), focuses on symptom management related to cancer and its treatment.
+Her program of research addresses symptom management using non-pharmacologic interventions for cancer and other chronic illnesses, and management of chemotherapy-induced peripheral neuropathy.
 She has received funding from the National Institutes of Health, the American Cancer Society, and the Oncology Nursing Society.

 • University of Maryland –Doctor of Philosophy in Nursing